yoyongxuan/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

+* 1d.
+Details are not in an acceptable format.
+    * 1d1.
+CadetHQ shows an error message.
+    * 1d2.
+User makes the request again with updated details.

+      Steps 1d1 - 1d2 are repeated until the format is accepted.

+      Use case resumes from step 1.

 ___

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to work with different screen resolutions as long as it meets the minimum window size of 450 x 600px.
-3. Should be able to start up within **3 seconds** on modern computer hardware (within the last 10 years).
+3. Should be able to start up within **5 seconds** on modern computer hardware (within the last 10 years).
-4. Should be able to hold up to **1000 people** without a noticeable sluggishness in performance for typical usage.
+4. Should be able to hold up to **200 people** without a noticeable sluggishness in performance for typical usage.
-5. Command execution should not take more than **2 seconds**.
-For example, editing or adding a person should not take more than 2 seconds for the changes to be reflected in CadetHQ.
+5. Command execution should not take more than **5 seconds**.
+For example, editing or adding a person should not take more than 5 seconds for the changes to be reflected in CadetHQ.
 6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 7. Should work without installing an installer.
 8. Should be usable by a CS1101S TA that has never used similar contact management applications before.